 Skip to main content

-• We exploit dual-faceted optical manipulation technologies (i.e., manipulation by light and manipulation of light) in optical spectroscopy and microscopy to unveil biological structures and functions with high sensitivity, resolution and speed.
-For example, our four-dimensional adhesion frequency assay enables comprehensive profiling of cell-cell interactions.
-Leveraging optical rotation and machine learning in standard optical microscopy, we achieve volumetric imaging and accurate classification of organisms.
-Our surface-enhanced chiroptical spectroscopy allows label-free ultrasensitive enantiodiscrimination of chiral molecules.
-These advances push the boundaries of optical measurement in biology, while offering new opportunities for space life detection, pharmaceutical quality control, and disease diagnosis.
+• We leverage dual-faceted optical manipulation - manipulation by light and manipulation of light - in spectroscopy and microscopy to reveal biological structures and functions with high sensitivity, resolution, and speed.
+Standard optical microscopy, enhanced with optical rotation and machine learning, enables volumetric imaging and accurate classification of organisms.
+An adhesion frequency assay utilizing optical manipulation offers comprehensive profiling of cell-cell interactions.
+Chiroptical spectroscopy, combined with optical manipulation, allows for label-free ultrasensitive enantiodiscrimination of chiral molecules.
+These advancements push the boundaries of optical measurement, opening new avenues for life sciences, space life detection, pharmaceutical quality control, and disease diagnosis.

-• When discrete nanostructures are arranged into nano-architected materials such as metamaterials, a plethora of new optical phenomena emerge, which allow for the manipulation and utilization of light in unprecedented ways.
-We focus on the creation of these nano-architected materials to improve optical sensing, photochemical reactions, solar energy conversion, passive radiative cooling, optical computing, and quantum communication.
-We draw inspiration from nature and employ machine learning techniques in order to design nano-architected materials that are precisely customized for targeted applications.
-Advanced optical techniques are developed to manufacture the nano-architectures on demand and to measure their properties at both the single-nanostructure and ensemble levels.
+• When discrete nanostructures are arranged into nano-architected materials such as metamaterials, they exhibit a plethora of novel optical phenomena, enabling unprecedented manipulation and utilization of light.
+We focus on creating these nano-architected materials to improve optical sensing, photochemical reactions, solar energy conversion, passive radiative cooling, optical computing, and quantum communication.
+Drawing inspiration from nature and employing machine learning techniques, we design nano-architected materials precisely customized for targeted applications.
+We develop advanced optical techniques to enable green manufacturing of these nano-architectures on demand and to measure their properties at both the single-nanostructure and ensemble levels.

 About